dannyshafer/The-Postal-Network/README.md

 # The Postal Network
 The Postal Network helps philatelists manage their stamp collections by giving them a dashboard to see overviews of their items.
-It can be seen live at thepostalnetwork.herokuapp.com
+It can be seen live at postalnetwork.xyz.